 - It is natural for the color to change slightly after repeated use.

 Who Makes it

-The Ishikawa Local Timber Revitalization Project is a not-for-profit organization founded in 2013 by a group of young leaders in various sectors of forestry to promote a healthy and sustainable growth of local forestry.
-Their first project was to create and market Natural Noto Hiba Chopsticks.
+The Ishikawa Local Timber Revitalization Project is a not-for-profit organization founded in 2013 to promote a healthy and sustainable growth of local forestry.
+They teamed up with the Kosumi Chopstick Studio, which produces chopsticks using old-fashioned machinery, to create Natural Noto Sugi Chopsticks.